TosbackCgusBridge-Bot/CGUs-versions/Sony/Privacy Policy.md

 Play Sony Alpha Imaging Collective Members Capture Traditional Cuban Folk Dancing Video hotspot

-See a Table Becomes a Touchscreen
+See a Table Become a Touchscreen

 At Sony Square NYC

 Close

-*   Share See a Table Becomes a Touchscreen on Facebook
+*   Share See a Table Become a Touchscreen on Facebook
-*   Share See a Table Becomes a Touchscreen on Twitter
+*   Share See a Table Become a Touchscreen on Twitter
-*   Copy URL to share See a Table Becomes a Touchscreen
+*   Copy URL to share See a Table Become a Touchscreen

 At Sony Square NYC